AvaloniaCommunity/awesome-avalonia/README.md

 - [Actipro Avalonia UI Controls](https://github.com/Actipro/Avalonia-Controls) - Free UI controls and beautiful themes, along with a Pro option for advanced controls.
 - [Aura.UI](https://github.com/PieroCastillo/Aura.UI) - A Library with a lot of Controls for AvaloniaUI
+- [AtomUI](https://github.com/chinware/AtomUI) - AtomUI is an implementation of Ant Design based on Avalonia/.NET technology, and is committed to bringing Ant Design's excellent and efficient design language and experience to the Avalonia/.NET cross-platform desktop software development field.
 - [AvaloniaAutoGrid](https://github.com/AvaloniaUI/AvaloniaAutoGrid) - A flexible, easy to configure replacement for the standard Grid control.
 - [AvaloniaColorPicker](https://github.com/arklumpus/AvaloniaColorPicker) - A color picker that supports RGB, HSB and CIELAB color spaces.
 - [AvaloniaControlsToolBar](https://github.com/Tulesha/Avalonia.Controls.ToolBar) - A ToolBar and ToolBarTray controls for Avalonia.